hmc-cs111-fall2015/project-notebook/Entry 3 -- November 15.md

 Fixed part of semantics; it now has a loadAST function that will generate the proper amount of maps automatically.

+12:10-1:10p

+Originally, I was handling sorting the layers in semantics, but instead I ended up writing a simple mergesort function, moved it over to IR, and put it in the map class.
+Now, when maps are initialized, the list of layers is sorted on the spot, and errors can occur right then if two layers have the same precedence.

+THe instrs will also be sorted, with fill instructions before any place instructions

 ## Questions

 **What is the most pressing issue for your project?
 What design decision do